 In our setting, the segmentation network is pre-trained by applying image-to-image translation on both the color and depth data of the input samples from $\mathcal{D}_{s}$.
 In particular, we opted for a frequency domain image translation algorithm for style transfer, i.e., FDA \cite{yang2020fda}, preserving the advantage of using a simple module that does not require training complex adversarial deep networks modules for image translation.
 This allows for avoiding additional computational complexity at inference time and for keeping simpler the training procedure.
 We retrieve the frequency space representation of a sample $x_{i} \in \mathbb{R}^{HxWxC}$ through Fast Fourier Transform (FFT) \cite{yang2020fda} as:

-The frequency space signal $\mathcal{F}(x_{i})$ can be decomposed to an amplitude spectrum $\mathcal{A}(x_{i}) \in \mathbb{R}^{HxWxC}$ and a phase angle $\mathcal{P}(x_{i}) \in \mathbb{R}^{HxWxC}$.
-Low-level distributions reflect the image style, thus replacing lower frequencies in the source spectrum with the target ones (in our case we used the average of a small set of target samples) can improve the domain adaptation performances
+The frequency space signal $\mathcal{F}(x_{i})$ can be decomposed into an amplitude spectrum $\mathcal{A}(x_{i}) \in \mathbb{R}^{HxWxC}$ and a phase angle $\mathcal{P}(x_{i}) \in \mathbb{R}^{HxWxC}$.
+Low-level distributions reflect the image style, thus replacing lower frequencies in the source spectrum with the target ones - in our case we used the average of a small set of target samples - can improve the domain adaptation performances:

 where $x$ can be both the color image $x_{rgb}$ or the depth map $x_{d}$.
-The proportion of the replaced low-level details is regulated by the parameter $\beta$, which controls the amplitude window.
+The fraction of the replaced low-level details is set by the parameter $\beta$, which controls the amplitude window.

-In particular, different choices of $\beta$'s affect the source representation, a larger $\beta$ increases the domain translation effect but also introduces visual artifacts.
+In particular, different choices of $\beta$ affect the source representation: a larger $\beta$ increases the domain translation effect but also introduces visual artifacts.

-Focusing on the impact of this strategy on depth data, that has not been explored, as expected semantics should not be influenced by the sensor's properties or other minor causes of variation.
-Yet the generalization ability of the network is influenced by these aspects \cite{yang2020fda}.
+The predicted semantics should not be influenced by the sensor's properties or other causes of variation linked to the acquisition procedure.
+Yet the generalization ability of the network is affected by these aspects \cite{yang2020fda}.
 Hence, in domain adaptation settings, perceptually minor changes in the low-level data might result in a considerable decline in the trained model's performance.
-Depth maps are influenced not only by the acquisition sensor, which can be based on completely different technologies, e.g., Time-of-flight, active or passive-stereo, etc., leading to very different frequency responses, but also by the characteristics of the scene and by the camera viewpoint.
-Performing alignment of low-frequency coefficients allows getting a better invariance to the characteristic of the sensors and to the depth values distribution due to the employed camera.
-Furthermore when performing synthetic-to-real adaptation the difference between noise-free ideal synthetic depth and the inaccurate data of most real-world depth acquisition strategies is another critical challenge that can be mitigated by the frequency domain adaptation forcing the network to focus more on the semantic structure of the scene than on acquisition device peculiarities.
+Depth maps are influenced not only by the acquisition sensor, which can be based on completely different technologies, e.g., time-of-flight, active or passive-stereo, etc., leading to very different frequency responses, but also by the characteristics of the scene and by the camera viewpoint.
+Performing alignment of low-frequency coefficients allows getting a better invariance to the characteristics of the sensors and to the depth values distribution due to the employed camera.
+Furthermore, when performing synthetic-to-real adaptation the difference between noise-free ideal synthetic depth and the inaccurate data of most real-world depth acquisition strategies is another critical challenge.
+It can be mitigated by the frequency domain adaptation forcing the network to focus more on the semantic structure of the scene than on acquisition device peculiarities.